This Course provides a brief but comprehensive overview of aseptic technique, its importance, and how to correctly perform an aseptic procedure.

 No conflict of interest exists for anyone in the position to control content for this activity.
 Wherever possible, generic or non-proprietary names of medications or products have been used.

-Sue Templeton works as the Nurse Practitioner: wound management for RDNS SA.
-Sue has worked in wound management since 1987 and has extensive clinical experience managing a variety of acute and chronic wounds.
-Sue provides clinical consultancy services, develops and delivers wound management education, and is involved in the development of wound management tools, policies, and procedures.
-Sue has been involved in AWMA/Wounds Australia at a national and local level for a number of years.
-Sue has undertaken clinical research and published and presented locally, nationally, and internationally.
-Sue has been involved in the development of several national and international guidelines and is active in a number of state and national committees.
-Sue is passionate about improving the lives of people with a wound and empowering others to deliver best practice in wound management.
+Sue works as a community-based Nurse Practitioner Wound Management in Adelaide.
+Sue has worked in wound management since 1987 and has extensive clinical experience managing persons with a variety of acute and chronic wounds.
+Sue provides clinical consultancy services, develops and delivers wound management education and is involved in the development of wound management tools, policies and procedures.
+Sue has been actively involved in the wound management professional body at a national and local level for a number of years.
+Sue has undertaken clinical research and published and presented locally, nationally and internationally.
+Sue has been involved in the development of several national and international guidelines and is active on several state and national committees.
+Sue is passionate about improving the life of persons with a wound and empowering others to deliver best practice in wound management.
 See Educator Profile